giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Required |No|

-Determines which subnet set in this range to use for kubernetes load balancers. -1 means no load balancer tag is defined on this group
+Identifies which subnet set to use for public EKS load balancers.
+Subnets in this set will recieve the `kubernetes.io/role/elb: 1` tag
 </details>
 <details>
 <summary>